WizeEveryWhere/OpenWize/docs/contributing/how_to_contribute.rst

 How to contribute
 =================

-All contribution are welcome.
+All contributions are welcome.

-- If you have experiment a bug / issue and may be you know how to fix it
+- If you have seen a bug or error and you may know how to fix it
 - If you have some suggestions, proposals to add a new feature or improvement

 Then, you can contribute by :